-2018-19 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 763 12.3 8.9 This is the percent of students whose well-being is the responsibility of a court.
-This is the Astal according of This is the account of students This is the manager of students
+2019-20 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 755 13.8 9.9 This is the percent of students whose well-being is the responsibility of a court.
+This is the total number of students enrolled.
+This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses. ,